echaya/plugged/plugged/kanagawa.nvim/README.md

 })
 ```

-You can also conveniently add/modify `hlgroups` using the `config.overrides` option.
+You can also conveniently add/modify any `hlgroups` using the `config.overrides` option, allowing you to customize the looks of specific built-in elements, or any other external plugins that provides `hlgroups`.
+(See `:help highlight` for more information on `hlgroups`.)
 Supported keywords are the same for `:h nvim_set_hl` `{val}` parameter.

 ```lua